osisoft/PI-Adapter/V1/Configuration/Egress endpoints configuration.md

 1. Using any text editor, create a file that contains one or more egress endpoints in JSON form.
     - For content structure, see [Examples](#examples).
 2. Update the parameters as needed.
-For a table of all available parameters, see [Parameters](#parameters)
+For a table of all available parameters, see [Egress endpoint parameters](#egress-endpoint-parameters).
 3. Save the file as _Egress_DataEndpoints.json_.
 4. Use any configuration tool capable of making HTTP requests and execute a POST command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/OmfEgress/dataendpoints/`